 Note: The SPI interrupt events are connected to the same interrupt vector (see Interrupts chapter).
 They generate an interrupt if the corresponding Enable Control Bit is set and the interrupt mask in the CC register is reset (RIM instruction).

-SERIAL PERIPHERAL INTERFACE (Cont'd) 11.4.8 Register Description CONTROL REGISTER (SPICR)
+11.4.8 Register Description CONTROL REGISTER (SPICR)

 Reset Value: 0000 xxxx (0xh)